jasper-muller/Udacity-P5/final_project/report.md

 | shared_receipt_with_poi  | 10.7   | 1.46e-03 |
 | total_stock_value  | 10.6 | 1.53e-03 |

 The third feature in this table is a feature I engineered myself.
 My idea was that it does not make sense to look at just he number of messages sent to a person of interest.
 Rather, I want to include what proportion of  emails sent by someone is sent to a person of interest.

+Trying out several classifiers with these features did, however, not result in a recall and precision of over 0.3.
+Based on intuition I then chose to only include some financial features.
+Even in the most basic setting of the Naive Bayes classifier this resulted in a precision and recall of over 0.3.
+The results will be discussed in more details in the following sections.
+Below is the list of features that resulted in a high enough precision and recall:

+- bonus
+- director_fees
+- exercised_stock_options
+- total_payments
+- total_stock_value
+- long_term_incentive
+- salary

 ## Algorithm selection
 > What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?

 Result using top-5 features and a Naive Bayes classifier:
 Accuracy: 0.73900       Precision: 0.22604      Recall: 0.39500 F1: 0.28753     F2: 0.34363